cchan/docs/docs/index.md

 ## Adding documentation

+The first time, you need to clone the entire repository:

 - `git clone https://github.com/teamwaterloop/docs`
+- `cd docs`

+Any time after that, you just need to pull the changes from GitHub written by other team members.

+- `git pull`

+To edit:

 - Edit the relevant files in the `docs` folder.
 Files are written in [Markdown](http://commonmark.org/help/), with a couple of